Serios/VPT-Card/README.md

 # VPT-Card
  Lovelace custom card for Home Assistant's Varna Public Transport custom component

-This Lovelace custom card shows bus stop information for city of Varna, Bulgaria public transport<p>
-The card depends on the Varna Public Transport (VPT) custom component which you can find at [https://github.com/Serios/VPT](https://github.com/Serios/VPT/).
+This Lovelace custom card shows bus stop information for city of Varna, Bulgaria public transport The card depends on the Varna Public Transport (VPT) custom component which you can find at [https://github.com/Serios/VPT](https://github.com/Serios/VPT/).